AntoinePlissonneau/MolecularTranslationChallenge/AutoEncoder/README.md

 We use **[`MSELoss`](https://pytorch.org/docs/master/generated/torch.nn.MSELoss.html#torch.nn.MSELoss)**.
 This emphasizes restoring color to the images and reconstructing the missing links.

-### Evaluation with Levenshtein distance

-To evaluate the model's performance on the validation set, we will use the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) string metric.
-The Levenshtein distance is a number that tells you how different two strings are.
-The higher the number, the more different the two strings are.
-Informally, the Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.

-We used the Levenshtein distance tool [available in the Levenshtein module](https://pypi.org/project/python-Levenshtein/).

 # Inference

 ### Some more examples